Function Operations Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-Processes involving addition, subtraction, multiplication, or division applied to two or more functions, often requiring domain analysis.Domain
+A mathematical rule assigning each input exactly one output, often written as f(x) or g(x).Domain

-Set of all input values for which a function or a combination of functions is defined, considering restrictions like denominators and square roots.Polynomial
+The set of all input values for which a function is defined, considering any restrictions like division by zero.Range

+The set of all possible output values a function can produce based on its domain.Polynomial

-Algebraic expression consisting of variables and coefficients, combined using only addition, subtraction, and multiplication.Radical Function
+An algebraic expression consisting of variables and coefficients, involving only addition, subtraction, and multiplication.Like Terms

-Function containing a root, such as a square root, which imposes restrictions on the domain to avoid negative values under the root.Denominator

-Bottom part of a fraction; values making this zero are excluded from the domain to prevent undefined expressions.Like Terms

-Terms in algebraic expressions with identical variable parts, which can be combined during addition or subtraction.Interval Notation
+Terms in an expression that have identical variable parts and can be combined through addition or subtraction.Square Root

+A value that, when multiplied by itself, gives the original number; introduces domain restrictions to non-negative inputs.Denominator

+The bottom part of a fraction, whose value cannot be zero to avoid undefined expressions.Interval Notation

-Mathematical notation using brackets and parentheses to describe sets of numbers, especially domains.Difference of Squares
+A mathematical notation used to describe the set of values within a domain, such as (0, ∞) or (−∞, 2).Difference of Squares

-Algebraic pattern where an expression like a^2 - b^2 factors into (a + b)(a - b).Notation
+An algebraic pattern where an expression like a^2 − b^2 factors into (a + b)(a − b).FOIL Method

-Symbols or formats such as f+g(x), f-g(x), f*g(x), or f/g(x) used to represent operations on functions.Range

-Set of all possible output values a function can produce, often considered alongside the domain.Restriction
+A technique for multiplying two binomials by multiplying First, Outside, Inside, and Last terms.Fraction

+A mathematical expression representing division, with a numerator above and a denominator below a dividing line.Notation

+The system of symbols and formats used to represent mathematical operations, such as f+g(x) or f/g(x).Restriction

-Condition that limits the domain of a function, often due to denominators or expressions under radicals.Intersection
+A limitation on the domain of a function, often due to operations like division by zero or taking square roots of negatives.Simplification

-Set of values common to the domains of two or more functions, forming the domain of their combined operation.Square Root

-Radical expression requiring the radicand to be non-negative, influencing the domain of the function.FOIL Method
+The process of rewriting an expression in a more compact or easily interpretable form, often after performing operations.Real Numbers

+All numbers on the continuous number line, including both rational and irrational values, often forming the domain of polynomials.